 Your benefits may include a mandatory or restrictive generic substitution program to help you save money and control drug costs.
 Under the mandatory program, your pharmacy may replace a brand-name drug with a generic one.
 If you request the brand-name one, you will be charged the brand-name cost share plus the cost difference between the generic and brand-name medication.

-Under the restrictive program, your doctor can write Brand Medically Necessary on your prescription.
+Under the restrictive program, your provider can write Brand Medically Necessary on your prescription.
 In this case, you will only be charged the brand-name cost share.
 However, if you request a brand-name drug when a generic is available, you will be charged the brand-name cost share plus the cost difference between the generic and brand-name medication.
 Check your plan highlight sheet or Certificate of Coverage to see if either program applies to your plan.

 Specialty Drugs (self-administered)